Saksham-Sirohi/eventyay-docker/README.md

 - Docker buildx
 - NPM/Node (May require installation if not already done) on MacOS you can install it with homebrew
 - git(ssh setup required)
+- arch[i386(x86_64) as eventyay video npm install causes issues on arm based systems; use rosetta on mac]

 **Check whether pre-requisites are installed on your system**